 We accomplish this vision in an environment governed by complex rules and regulations, by which we must abide.
-The University of Kansas Health System Code of Ethics and Professional Conduct (the "code") was developed to serve as the framework all of us can follow to guide our behavior.
-It provides practical guidance to help each of us navigate the policies we need to follow to maintain an ethical, safe and compliant workplace.
+The University of Kansas Health System's Code of Ethics and Professional Conduct (the "code") was developed to serve as the framework all of us can follow to guide our behavior.
+It provides practical guidance to help each of us navigate the policies we need to follow to maintain anethical, safe and compliant workplace.
 Please take the time to read it carefully.

-Consider the code in your daily work, and speak up if you are unsure or have a concern about something that doesn't seem right.
-You are personally responsible for doing so.
-You can contact your supervisor or the chief compliance officer at 913-588-6632 or by sending an email to chogan-newgren2@kumc.edu.
-You may also report concerns anonymously in good faith without fear of retaliation by calling the Compliance Helpline at 844-527-0597 or by submitting a report online at kansashealthsystem.ethicspoint.com.
+Consider the code in your daily work and speak up if you have a concern about something that doesn't seem right.
+We all have a responsibility to speak up.
+Concerns can be raised by contacting your supervisor or by contacting our chief compliance and internal audit officer at 913-588-6632 or at CHogan-Newgren2@KUMC.edu.
+You may also report concerns anonymously in good faith without fearof retaliation by calling the Compliance and Privacy Helpline at 844-527-0597 or submitting a report online at KansasHealthSystem.EthicsPoint.com.

-We all play a vital role in upholding our organization's integrity.
-There are a few simple things you can do to ensure that, as an organization, we maintain that integrity.
-Learn the concepts of this code, ask questions and report concerns.
+We all play a vital role in upholding the integrity of our organization.
+There are a few simple things you can do to ensure we maintain that integrity: (1) Learn the principles of this code, (2) ask questions and (3) report concerns.

-The success of our organization depends upon each of us demonstrating a commitment to quality and compliance that strengthens our reputation and enables us to foster relationships with the community based on mutual trust and respect.
-Thank you for what you do every day to contribute to achieving our vision.
+The success of our organization depends upon each of us demonstrating a commitment to quality and compliance which strengthens our reputation and enables us to foster relationships with the community based on mutual trust and respect.
+Thank you for what you do every day to contribute toachieving our vision.